tobchen/tc-ssl-plugin/README.md

 # Toby Connects SSL Plugin

-This plugin enables (or rather, *will* enable) SSL in TCP connectors.
+This plugin enables (or rather, *will* enable) SSL in Mirth Connect TCP connectors.

 ## Dependencies